keechma/keechma/guides/04-entitydb.md

 ;; Returns {:id 1 :username "retro"}
 ```

 When you access the nested relation stored in EntityDB, it will be wrapped inside the function.
-This ensures that circular dependencies can be resolved.
+This ensures that circular relations can be resolved.

 ### One to Many relations